The Options button on the contact list opens a popover window to perform several actions and filter the displayed list of contacts.

 - Next, you will be asked to locate the Excel document you saved in step three above.

-- Click Open on your computer’s dialogue and follow the onscreen steps for defining the data range to be imported
+- Click Open on your computer’s dialogue and follow the onscreen steps

 The Gears at the top right corner of the Options popover window provides several optional settings.